Revenue Cloud Advanced is worth it

 With Revenue Cloud Advanced in place, you’re better-suited to layer in Agentforce agents to streamline even more.

-For instance, with quoting, you can know prompt the agent to build a full quote with relevant discounts, etc. That’s because the infrastructure in RCA, with a database that’s clean enough, lends itself to this new technology.
+For instance, with quoting, you can now prompt the agent to build a full quote with relevant discounts, etc. That’s because the infrastructure in RCA, with a database that’s clean enough, lends itself to this new technology.

 This is far faster than picking products out of a catalog.